MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/add-dev17-target.md

-# Adding a Dev17 target to your VS extension
+# Adding a Dev17 target to your Visual Studio extension

 This document assumes you have completed the steps to [factor your VS extension with shared projects](shared-projects.md).